Shares of BSF Up 5.6% Since Uptrend Call on Shares | Comtex SmarTrend

 SmarTrend identified an Uptrend for Bear State Finan (NASDAQ:BSF) on June 28th, 2017 at $9.78.
 In approximately 33 months, Bear State Finan has returned 5.58% as of today's recent price of $10.32.

-In the past 52 weeks, Bear State Finan share prices have been bracketed by a low of $8.65 and a high of $10.95 and are now at $10.32, 19% above that low price.
-Over the last five market days, the 200-day moving average (MA) has remained constant while the 50-day MA has remained constant.
+In the past 52 weeks, shares of Bear State Finan have traded between a low of $8.65 and a high of $10.95 and are now at $10.32, which is 19% above that low price.
+In the last five trading sessions, the 50-day moving average (MA) has remained constant while the 200-day MA has remained constant.

 Bear State Financial, Inc. attracts deposits from the general public and uses those funds to originate a variety of loans.
 Bear State Financial operates in Northcentral and Northwest Arkansas.